Piotr Parasiewicz: Career

 Between 1984 and 1999 he resided in Vienna, Austria, with his wife, Maria Parasiewicz, and their two children while working at the University of Agricultural Sciences as a research assistant and university lecturer in the Department of Hydrobiology, Fisheries and Aquaculture.
 The following year he moved with his family to the United States and worked as a post-doctoral fellow at the New York Cooperative Fish and Wildlife Research Unit at Cornell University.
 Between 2000 and 2004 he was the director of the Instream Habitat Program at Cornell University and a research associate in the Department of Natural Resources.
 Between 2003 and 2004 he transitioned to the University of Massachusetts in Amherst, working for the Department of Natural Resources Conservation as a research associate professor from 2004 to 2007.
 During this time he was also an adjunct assistant professor in the Department of Natural Resources Management and Engineering at the University of Connecticut in Storrs, Connecticut.

-In 2007, Parasiewicz inaugurated the Rushing Rivers Institute, a river science non-profit organization dedicated to the preservation of water resources for environmental and human use, of which he is the director.
+In 2007, Parasiewicz inaugurated the Rushing Rivers Institute.
 He is also an adjunct professor at the University of Nebraska–Lincoln.
 He is best known as a developer of the Mesohabitat Simulation Model, which provides computer simulation models of instream habitat for fish and mussels.